Alberton, Ontario

-The Township of Alberton is a community in the Rainy River District of Northwestern Ontario, Canada.
+Alberton is a township in the Rainy River District of Northwestern Ontario, Canada.
 It is made up of the two geographic townships Crozier and Roddick.
 The township borders Fort Frances to the east, La Vallee to the west, the unincorporated geographical township of Miscampbell to the north, and the city of International Falls (Minnesota, United States) to the south.

 Government

 Alberton is governed by a town council consisting of a reeve, Michael Ford, and four councillors, Peter Spuzak, Jennifer Johnson, Dianne Glowasky and Dan DeGagne.
 The council meets on the second Wednesday of each month.